mnhcorp/n-dock/README.md

-# NeuroDock
+# n-dock

-**NeuroDock** is an open-source, Docker-based foundation model pre-training platform designed to be modality-agnostic and domain-agnostic.
+**n-dock** is an open-source, Docker-based foundation model pre-training platform designed to be modality-agnostic and domain-agnostic.
 It provides a flexible and extensible system for training and fine-tuning foundation models across any data type (text, images, audio, etc.), all within a fully customizable architecture.

 ## Features